~ THE RETURN OF 2000s FASHION AS A MILLENNIAL MILESTONE ~

 It’s the first time someone, other than our own generation, showed an interest in the annals of our youth.
 This external exposure compelled me to compare who I am now to the person I was back then — the one gleefully shooting back squashed frogs and cock-sucking-cowboys in those clothes.
 I wasn’t that kid anymore.
 Then it hit me: I wasn’t a kid at all!
 Somewhere, somehow, within that twenty-year gap, I had grown up.

 Acknowledging my adulthood seems fitting, considering Millennials are now, technically, all adults aged between 25 and 40.
 So, why didn’t I realise this sooner?
 Probably because the definition of ‘grown-up’ isn’t as clear cut anymore.
 The adulthood trifecta — home-ownership, marriage, and kids — still sits beyond reach for countless Millennials.

 My generation remains less likely to own property (almost a third of us still live with parents) but more likely to accumulate debt and change tack on our careers, often placing us back near the bottom rung in both position and pay.
-Due to employment insecurity, the same number of jobs line our bloated résumés as a fifty-year-old.
+Due to employment insecurity, the same number of jobs feed our bloated résumés as a fifty-year-old.
 This data isn’t just a bunch of numbers to me; it accurately reflects my life.